Domoryonok/Domoryonok/README.md

 ### About

-Senior Software Engineer with 9+ years building and scaling distributed systems for high-traffic platforms.
-Currently at Adevinta working on Kafka infrastructure.
+Senior Software Engineer with over 10 years of experience building and scaling distributed systems for high-traffic platforms.
+Currently at Typeform; previously at Adevinta, where I worked on Managed Kafka platform.

 Beyond the code: solving hard problems that move the business forward, mentoring engineers, and sharing knowledge across teams.